What is a differential equation?

 Substitutions which introduce a new variable

-Then we use the fact that
+We then use the fact that and that

 Exercise